Vxrpenter/docs/index.md

 [GitHub](https://github.com/CedModV2/CedMod){: .btn .mr-2 }

 With CedMod you are able to moderate your server more easily than ever before.
-Use the webpanel for managing bans, mutes, permissions and your staff permissions.
+Use the webpanel for managing bans, mutes, and permissions.
 CedMod is used by over **400** Servers worldwide and stores over **300.000** BanLogs and almost **100.000** Warnings.

 ## Getting Started